-The individual coverage HRA (ICHRA) is a health benefit for organizations of all sizes to reimburse their employees, tax-free, for individual health insurance premiums and other qualifying out-of-pocket medical expenses.
-It allows employers to design and customize a health benefit for their employees that will fit their needs.
+The individual coverage health reimbursement arrangement (ICHRA) allows employers to provide a health benefit in which they can reimburse their employees, tax-free, for an individual health insurance plan’s monthly premiums and other out-of-pocket costs.
+It allows employers to design a health benefit that fits their employees’ needs.

-One of the first steps in setting up an ICHRA is to create formal plan documents which are required by the Employee Retirement Income Security Act (ERISA) and the IRS.
+Understanding ICHRA requirements is vital to your benefit plan staying compliant.
+One of the first steps in setting up an ICHRA is to create formal plan documents required by the Employee Retirement Income Security Act (ERISA) and the IRS.

-In this article, we’ll go over why your organization needs ICHRA plan documents, what the documents must include, and the options you have to create those documents, including using an HRA administration software like PeopleKeep.
+In this article, we’ll go over why your organization needs ICHRA plan documents, what they must include, and the options you have to create them, including using an HRA administration software solution like PeopleKeep.

 What is an individual coverage HRA (ICHRA)?

-An ICHRA allows all businesses, regardless of size, to reimburse their employees for their healthcare expenses, such as individual health insurance premiums and all of the medical expenses outlined in IRS Publication 502.
+An ICHRA is a health benefit for businesses of all sizes.
+With it, employers can reimburse their employees for medical expenses, such as individual health insurance premiums and all out-of-pocket costs outlined in IRS Publication 502.

-Because reimbursements are tax-free, your employees will receive similar tax benefits to those received by employees who are enrolled in traditional group insurance plans.
+Because reimbursements to employees are tax-free, organizations leveraging an ICHRA will receive similar tax benefits to those received by employees enrolled in traditional group health plans.

-There are no caps on how much money the employer can offer through their ICHRA and they also have certain flexibility on eligibility.
-For example, employers can decide eligibility based on employee classes, as well as set different allowances for employees in 11 different classes.
+There are no caps on how much money the employer can offer through their ICHRA, and they also have certain flexibility on eligibility.
+For example, employers can decide eligibility for coverage based on employee classes and set different allowances for employees in different classes.

 - Full-time employees